efcanchari/password-generator/README.md

 ## Deployment

-- The application is deployed at [Live URL Here].
+- The application is deployed at [https://efcanchari.github.io/password-generator/](https://efcanchari.github.io/password-generator/).
-- The GitHub repository can be found at [GitHub URL Here].
+- The GitHub repository can be found at [https://github.com/efcanchari/password-generator](https://github.com/efcanchari/password-generator).

 ## Application Quality